Nauroz Khan: Background to insurgency

 In 1955 the various states of Balochistan were dissolved and merged into the province of West Pakistan under the "One Unit" policy.
 In 1948, Ahmad Yar Khan, the Khan of Kalat (the largest former Baloch princely state), agreed to join Pakistan.
 The signing of the Instrument of Accession by Ahmad Yar Khan, led his brother, Prince Abdul Karim, to revolt against his brother's decision in July 1948.
 He along with few of his followers moved to Afghanistan to seek Afghan government support to form an independent Balochistan state.
 Afghan government wanted to rather annex Balochistan as it was in desperate need of a sea port.
 Prince Karim failed to get any support from the Afghan government and the local Balochs, who were not interested in rebelling against the government of Pakistan.
-He, eventually surrendered to Pakistan after a year.
+He eventually surrendered to Pakistan after a year.

 Insurgency and imprisonment

 Nowroz Khan's band of fighters, was involved in several sharp skirmishes with forces led by Lt.
 Col. Tikka Khan.
-Nowroz agreed to surrender on May 15, 1959 in exchange for amnesty.
+Tikka Khan had sent a copy of the Quran to Nawab Nouroz asking him to negotiate a truce for the sake of the Quran, Nowroz agreed to surrender on May 15, 1959 in exchange for amnesty.
 However, when Nowroz Khan came down from the hills, he and about 150 of his followers, including his sons and nephews, were arrested for insurgency against the state.

 On July 15, 1960 seven of the leaders were executed by hanging in Hyderabad Jail.
 Nowroz was spared execution on account of his age, but died in Kohlu Jail in 1964.
 The Khan of Kalat was subsequently forgiven and freed.